younesious/Simplex/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests.
+For example, you can write some parts with a cleaner struct, or some functions have become too long, they can be shortened to help the reusability of the program, and any safe refactor for achieve clean code.
+And finally, if you develop the bigM part, it will be great for more than two variables.

 ## License